 The United Arab Emirates has fascinated me for a great many years, and when I finally visited Dubai, it didn’t disappoint.
-Abu Dhabi, with its beautiful mosques and palaces, thrilling theme parks and outstanding innovations in technology, art and design, not to mention exquisite culinary traditions, is even more enticing.
-If you are wondering what to see in Abu Dhabi, where to go and what to do, here are my top 10 things to do in Abu Dhabi.
+Similarly, there is no end of things to do in Abu Dhabi.
+With its beautiful mosques and palaces, thrilling theme parks and outstanding innovations in technology, art and design, not to mention exquisite culinary traditions, it is even more enticing.
+If you are wondering what to see in Abu Dhabi, where to go and what to do, here are my top 10 places to visit in Abu Dhabi.

 This article contains affiliate links.
 You can find more information about these in my disclaimer.

-Top 10 things to do in Abu Dhabi
+Top 10 things to do and places to visit in Abu Dhabi

 1. Sheikh Zayed Grand Mosque